Allentown Fairgrounds

 Allentown Fairgrounds is located at 302 North 17th Street in Allentown, Pennsylvania.
 It hosts the Great Allentown Fair annually in late August and early September.

-The fairgrounds was established in 1889 and comprises 46 acres and is owned and operated by the Lehigh County Agricultural Society.
+The fairgrounds was established in 1889 and comprises 46 acres.
+It is owned and operated by the Lehigh County Agricultural Society.

 History

+19th century

 In 1852, the Lehigh County Agricultural Society launched the first of what would become a long-running Lehigh Valley tradition, the annual Great Allentown Fair.
 The first fair, which was held from October 6 to 8 that year on land east of Allentown's Fourth Street, between Union and Walnut streets, was followed up the next year on a plot of land located between Fifth and Sixth streets and north of Liberty Street, which had recently been purchased by the society and transformed with the construction of a ticket office and two-story exhibition hall, where fair attendees roamed on September 28, 29 and 30, 1853.

-An increasingly successful event, the annual fair continued to attract an audience but, in 1862, was cancelled due to the Civil War and the conversion of the fairgrounds into a training camp for the 176th Pennsylvania Volunteer Infantry.
-The Great Allentown Fair then resumed operations in 1863, continuing on until 1917 when the United States government converted the 46-acre grounds into Camp Crane, a training facility for the U.S. Army Ambulance Service, paying the agricultural society $37,0000 per year for its lease.
-Named in honor of Brigadier-General Charles H. Crane, who had served as surgeon general of the U.S. Army from 1882 to 1883, the camp was home to anywhere between 4,000 and 5,000 men at various points in time during World War I.
+An increasingly successful event, the annual fair, continued to attract an audience.
+It was cancelled for a year in 1862, however, due to the Civil War and the conversion of the fairgrounds into a training camp for the 176th Pennsylvania Volunteer Infantry.
+The Great Allentown Fair then resumed operations in 1863, continuing on until 1917, when the U.S. federal government converted the 46-acre grounds into Camp Crane, a training facility for the U.S. Army's Ambulance Service, paying the agricultural society $37,000 per year for its lease.
+Named in honor of Brigadier General Charles H. Crane, who served as surgeon general of the U.S. Army from 1882 to 1883, the camp was home to anywhere between 4,000 and 5,000 men at various points in time during World War I.

+20th century

-Shortly after World War II, the Central States Racing Association (CSRA) held a "big car" (now sprint car) race at the fairgrounds.
+Shortly after World War II, the Central States Racing Association (CSRA) held a "big car", now sprint car, race at the fairgrounds.
 The track reached capacity by 3:00pm with 124,172 paid admissions.
-Thousands of additional spectators arrived later and had to watch outside the track walls.
+Thousands of additional spectators arrived later, watching the race from outside the track walls.
 The race was won by Jimmy Wilburn.